TheRobotCarlson/therobotcarlson.github.io/experiences/work/Sixth-Circuit.md

 tags: ["python", "automation", "it"]
 ---

-Developed security policies and SSP for the IT Security Scorecard of the Sixth Circuit.
-Wrote document generation software for acceleration of security document completion.
+- Developed security policies and SSP for the IT Security Scorecard of the Sixth Circuit
+- Wrote document generation software for acceleration of document completion
+- Released open source software for templated document generation